emdupre/core-git-course/_episodes/01-local.md

 > * you will be able to use any GUI, rather than just the one you have learned {: .callout}

-## Setting up Git
+## Setting up git

-If you're using the course JupyterHub, git should already be installed.
 If you need to install git locally, instructions are under [setup]({{ page.root }}/setup).

-## Tell Git who we are
+## Tell git who we are

-Git records information not only about the changes to files, but also about _who_ made those changes.
+git records information not only about the changes to files, but also about _who_ made those changes.
-In collborating, this information is often critical (e.g., you probably want to know who rewrote your 'Conclusions' section!).
+In collaborating, this information is often critical (e.g., you probably want to know who rewrote your 'Conclusions' section!).
-So, we need to tell Git about who we are:
+So, we need to tell git about who we are:

 ~~~
 $ git config --global user.name "Your Name" 			# Put quotation marks around your name